Zesky665/obsidian-plugin-test/src/site/notes/Contents/Data/Data Engineering Bootcamp 2024/Week 1 - Postgres, Docker and Ingestion Scripts.md

 	with engine.begin() as conn:

-	# Ingest the data to the database, overwrite the records if they already         # exist
+	# Ingest the data to the database, replace if they exist.
 	df.to_sql(name='ny_yellow_taxi', schema="de_zoom_camp", con=conn, if_exists='append', index=False)

 	# End batch timer